dustinpfister/blog_posts/_posts/vuejs-use.md

 ## 3 - Conclusion

-So then the Vue use method is how to go about createing a Vuejs plugin for all of vuejs itself.
+So then the Vue use method is how to go about creating a Vuejs plugin for all of vuejs itself.
 There are a few things that come to mind where I might want to have something be part of vuejs itself.
 However even then I do not always have to, or should.
-There are other options such as making what I want to use just part of its own seperate thing and just use it in the varous life cycle hooks and methods of my vue compoents.
+There are other options such as making what I want to use just part of its own separate thing and just use it in the varous life cycle hooks and methods of my vue components.
 So maybe a plugin is not always the best option, or at least I can not say that I am bothering with them that much thus far at least.
 Still I might make use of this feature now and then if I think that doing so might just be the best course of action with something.